This page describes CAAPR, the Combined

 The 'r' symbol is used for the consonant r.
 In British English, it is used only when an /r/ is always pronounced.
 Otherwise, the symbol 'ß' is used, as described here.

-American CAAPR, but /3/ in British CAAPR.
-This means that
+sound /3`/ in American CAAPR, but /3/ in British CAAPR.
+This

-will be seen, when CAAPR is used as a combined notation, the British
+when CAAPR is used as a combined notation, the British usage

-usage prevails.
-The character '&' was chosen for its
+prevails.
+The character '&' was chosen for its visual

 resemblance to a capital R.